John Moore (director): Career

 In September 2008, Moore was involved in a dispute with the MPAA over the certification of his film Max Payne.
 The MPAA initially gave the film an R rating, which Moore argued against.
-The film was reedited and the rating was a month later changed to PG-13, just before theatrical distribution.
+The film was re-edited and the rating was a month later changed to PG-13, just before theatrical distribution.

-In late 2010, Moore was announced to be the director for the recent Die Hard film, A Good Day to Die Hard.
-The film premiered worldwide on 14 February 2013.

 Moore was also considered to direct X-Men: The Last Stand as well as Friday the 13th.

-In 2007 Moore obtained the rights to direct an adaptation of The Book of Lost Things through his Point Road production company.
+In 2007, Moore obtained the rights to direct an adaptation of The Book of Lost Things through his Point Road production company.
 The rights have since lapsed.

 Personal life

 Moore's partner is Fiona Connon, a makeup artist whom he met through an industry friend early in his career in Ireland.
 They have one child, Buzz.
 The family reside in the US, and occasionally visit Ireland.
-In 2015 Moore expressed a desire to return home, but the nature of his work in Hollywood rendered it impractical.
+In 2015, Moore expressed a desire to return home, but the nature of his work in Hollywood rendered it impractical.

 Moore told the BBC in September 2004 that he firmly professes a belief in God.
 When asked if he was either religious or spiritual, Moore replied:

-In 2013 Moore opened up about his struggles with alcohol.
+In 2013, Moore opened up about his struggles with alcohol.
 He has been sober since 2008, following what he describes as an intense period of drinking upon finishing promotional duties for Max Payne.

 Critical evaluation

-Despite his films receiving mixed reviews from critics, for the most part Moore's films have proved popular with audiences.
-Critic Armond White has described Moore as "a Peckinpah-esque, neo-Eisenstein stylist whose grade-B material (Behind Enemy Lines, Flight of the Phoenix, The Omen) has kept him from receiving the acclaim he deserves".
+Despite his films receiving mixed or negative reviews from critics, for the most part Moore's films have proved popular with audiences.
+Critic Armond White, noted for his contrarian opinions, has described Moore as "a Peckinpah-esque, neo-Eisenstein stylist whose grade-B material (Behind Enemy Lines, Flight of the Phoenix, The Omen) has kept him from receiving the acclaim he deserves".
 In his review of Max Payne, White had stated that Moore "explores genuine, contemporary anxiety [and that] his images are richer than his plots".

-Daniel M. Kimmel, writing for the New England Movies Weekly, found Moore's film A Good Day to Die Hard to be better than Live Free or Die Hard and states that the car chase scene "is well worth the price of admission".
+Daniel M. Kimmel, writing for the New England Movies Weekly, found Moore's film A Good Day to Die Hard to be better than Live Free or Die Hard and stated that the car chase scene "is well worth the price of admission".
 With a 3.5/5 rating, Kimmel summed up his review saying, "it's probably a good day to end the series at last, but it's an action-packed and entertaining finale."
 Rick Groen of The Globe and Mail criticized the action scenes as being "messy", but concluded his review saying that the film "continues the franchise without undue embarrassment."